 About the award

 The J.B.
 Kremer Young Teacher Award is an annual award launched in 2018 in memory of Jean Baptiste Kremer, teacher trainer and initiator of the Luxembourg English Teachers’ Day.
-The award recognises excellence in the teaching of English as a foreign language within the Luxembourg school system.

 • Adopting an innovative and inspirational approach to the teaching of English.